homestar92/ring-lardner-transcriptions/The Battle of the Century.md

 Jim done to him!"

-"That's all right," said Guthrie, "but your man weighs ighs pretty near two hundred and when a man's that big he's big enough for anybody.
+"That's all right," said Guthrie, "but your man weighs pretty near two hundred and when a man's that big he's big enough for anybody.
 But take a man that weighs two hundred and put him against a man